-To produce the Marshall Memo, Kim subscribes to 64 carefully-chosen publications and looks through scores of articles each week to select 5-10 that have the greatest potential to improve teaching, leadership, and learning.
-He then writes a brief summary of each article, provides e-links to full articles when available, highlights a few striking quotes, and e-mails the Memo to subscribers every Tuesday (with the exception of a two-week mid-summer vacation).
+To produce the Marshall Memo, Kim subscribes to 64 carefully-chosen publications and looks through scores of articles each week and selects 5-10 that have the greatest potential to improve teaching, leadership, and learning.
+He then writes a brief summary of each article, provides e-links to full articles if they're available, highlights a few striking quotes, and e-mails the Memo to subscribers every Tuesday (with the exception of a two-week mid-summer vacation).
 Subscribers can also listen to a podcast recording of the Memo or read it in HTML format on a smartphone or tablet.

 What do subscribers gain from the 20 minutes it takes to read the Marshall Memo?
 For one thing, they feel less guilty about not getting to all those journals piled up on their desks.
 More importantly, they tap into a rich vein of ideas and resources that can help them be more effective.
-Some Memo summaries reaffirm what practitioners are already doing well; some boost an idea higher up the "to-do" list; and some are genuinely new and bring about positive change.
-Reading the Marshall Memo provides top-notch professional development and keeps educators on the cutting edge - for only a dollar a week!
+Some Memo summaries reaffirm what practitioners are already doing well; some boost an idea higher up the "to-do" list; and some are genuinely new and take readers in a different direction.
+Reading the Memo provides top-notch professional development and keeps educators on the cutting edge - for only a dollar a week!

-Many Memo readers clip and share selected articles with colleagues, sparking discussions on specific topics, or have a school staff read a Memo summary "live" in a meeting and then discuss it in small groups or as a whole faculty.
+Many Memo readers clip and share selected articles with colleagues, sparking discussions on specific topics, or have their whole staff read a Memo summary "live" in a meeting and then discuss it in small groups or all together.
+Discussion protocols are very helpful when educators meet to discuss articles.

 Here is what four subscribers said about the Marshall Memo (see "What readers say" for additional quotes):